Sin7Y/ola-lang/docs/en/source/ola-syntax.md

 ##### Boolean

 Bool indicates that the value of `field` is `0` or `1`, which is declared using the keyword `bool`.

 ```
 bool a = true;
 bool b = false;
 ```

 #### Complex Types

 Ola supports a variety of complex types such as`Arrays`,`Slice`,`Tuples`,`Structs`,`Enumerations`,`Map`。

 ##### Arrays

 Ola supports statically typed arrays.
 The data types of array elements must be consistent, and the array size must be determined at compile time.

 Array elements are numbered from zero and are accessed using`[index]`for addressing.

-Array declarations must be initialized, and the array declaration format is为`type`and`[]`(`type []`),and the array size must be specified.
+Array declarations must be initialized, and the array declaration format is 为`type`and`[]`(`type []`),and the array size must be specified.
 Two ways to initialize arrays are provided:

 - Split the list of elements by commas,`[array_element1,array_element2,...]`。
 - Array declaration and initialization with consistent array elements,`[array_value; size]`。